 Marine debris is any human-created waste that has entered the marine environment.
 Most of the debris comes from land-based sources, occurring as easily as someone littering a cigarette butt or soda can.
-A large and disturbing amount of marine debris is comprised of plastics and other materials that resist natural degradation.
-Debris in our oceans kills and injures wildlife, spreads invasive species, leaches pollutants, and endangers human health.
+A large and disturbing amount of marine debris is composed of plastics and other materials that resist natural degradation.
+Debris in our oceans kills and injures wildlife, spreads invasive species, leaches pollutants and endangers human health.
 Our conservation commitment includes monitoring, collecting and reporting marine debris found in our oceans, as well as helping to keep Maui’s beaches and parks tobacco-free.

-Pacific Whale Foundation researchers began a marine debris study in 2013, documenting and removing debris from the leeward waters of Maui, Kaho‘olawe, Lana‘i and Moloka‘i.
-In 2015, we piloted a citizen scienceprogram to enhance public involvement and help raise awareness.
-Our partners include local community groups, schools, corporate sponsors, andVolunteers on Vacation program participants.
+Pacific Whale Foundation researchers began our marine debris research in 2013, documenting and removing debris from the leeward waters of Maui, Kaho‘olawe, Lana‘i and Moloka‘i.
+In 2015, we piloted a community science program to raise awareness and encourage public involvement in the monitoring and removal of debris from our beaches.
+Our partners in this effort include local community groups, schools, corporate sponsors and volunteers from the public.

-You can participate in our Marine Debris program as a volunteer citizen scientist.
-Simply pick up your supplies (gloves, recycled bag, and a datasheet) at Pacific Whale Foundation in either Lahaina or Maʻalaea, and then head out to clean up any part of Maui’s coastline.
-Be sure to complete and return your datasheet to help contribute to our marine debris database which will be used to guide mitigation and prevention measures in Maui County.
+You can participate in our Coastal Marine Debris Monitoring Program as a community scientist.
+Simply pick up your supplies (upcycled grain bag donated by Koholā Brewery and Waikiki Brewing Company, disposable gloves and a datasheet) at one of our kit stand locations.
+These can be found at PacWhale Eco-Adventures’ Ocean Store in Lahaina or Ma‘alaea, Moku Roots in Lahaina, Koholā Brewery in Lahaina or Maui Brewing Company in Kihei.
+Then head out to clean up any part of Maui’s coastline or your favorite coastline back home.
+Be sure to complete and return your datasheet (either in-person or online below) to help contribute to our marine debris database that helps guide mitigation and prevention measures in Maui County.